quangdaole/PetCare/README.md

    Next.js ( App Router, TypeScript)  Tailwind CSS, D3,
 # Set up
    npm run dev : run localhost://3000
-Install MUI and D3:
+# Install MUI and D3:
    npm install d3 @types/d3 @mui/material @emotion/react @emotion/styled
-Create the Next.js project:
+# Create the Next.js project:
    npx create-next-app@latest
+# Future Development Roadmap:
+   Need to add database with json file to see the adopt pet and API to get more information about the pets and how to exchange information.
+# Contact:
+Email: daohappro79@vt.edu